The Walks at Lake Waikaremoana You Can’t Miss

 Get some high ground and follow the ridge through forests to some small swampy ponds called “the tarns”.
 This track is also known as the Mokau Tarns Track.

 Location: Start from Tauwhare Falls and Mokau Falls off State Highway 38 toward Rotorua.

-Location: Hinau Track starts from beside the Holiday Park shop.
+Location: Hinau Walk starts from beside the Holiday Park shop.
 Otherwise, if you want to start straight from the Ngamoko Track, it’s just off the State Highway 38 road toward Wairoa.

 Location: Start from the Ngamoko Track (see above).

 To extend the Ngamoko Track (see above) turn off to the right near the summit to descend through forest to Lake Kaitawa where you will then need to get transport from the end of the track.

 Location: Starts from the Ngamoko Track (see above).

 17. Lake Waikaremoana Great Walk (3-4 Days One Way)

 To encapsulate the full Te Urewera Rainforest and Lake Waikaremoana views in one multi-day hike, there is the Lake Waikaremoana Great Walk.
 On of the 9 Great Walks of New Zealand, this walk is a wilderness experience which allows you to stay in the various Department of Conservation huts and campsites.
 Find out more in Guide to the 9 Great Walks of New Zealand.

 Location: Start from Onepoto Road.
 Book transport, either shuttle or water taxi, from the Te Urewera Visitor Centre.